Windmill-City/fcpu-zh-cn/readme.md

 - **Label** in the code: written in text with a colon in front (`:label`, `:anyname`, ...)

 The processor executes instructions from a written program in turn, line by line.

-[1]: This guide is enough for a quick study

 ### Registers